 Charlotte Tilbury adds five new board members.
 Following its acquisition by Spanish fashion and fragrance group Puig in early June, Group President and Chief Executive Marc Puig Guasch has joined the beauty brand's board of directors along with Vice-President Manuel Puig Rocha, Chief Financial Officer Joan Albiol and fellow executives Ingrid Trias and Francisco Blanco.

-PEOPLEMarine Serre and Y/Project’s Glenn Martens win Andam Family Fund awards.
-Andam announced in April that its annual prize
+Marine Serre and Y/Project’s Glenn Martens win Andam Family Fund awards.

 would take a different form in light of the pandemic, instead offering grants to previous winners and finalists based in France.
 Serre and Martens have been awarded €200,000 and €150,000 respectively and will receive mentorship on how to weather the coronavirus crisis.